 - The scent may be too strong for some people

-Brison Ultrasonic Pest Repeller comes in a pack of 4 devices to give you a wide range of protection.
+Brison Ultrasonic Pest Repeller comes in a pack of 2 or 4 devices to give you a wide range of protection.
 It has a slender design without unnecessary baggage to keep things simple and straightforward.

 Installation is super easy, they even include a detailed instruction manual.
 Most likely you will not need it.
 Just plug it into an outlet and you’re all set.
 A neat feature you can find is the blue night light which makes it visible in the dark.

 The sound speaker is located at the front, producing ultrasonic waves of 24 to 64 kHz so it’s highly effective in chasing away all types of pests without disturbing your family or pets.